paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ![fit](https://www.dropbox.com/s/l2irsat3sbow78d/Tachyons-full-screen-component-documentation.png?dl=1)

 ^
-I'd like to use the Full Screen Centered Title component documentation page from Tachyons' website as a base and take it from this, to...
+...I'm going to use the Full Screen Centered Title component documentation page from Tachyons' website as a base and take it from this, to...

 ---
 [.slidenumbers: false]